4-20ma/ModbusMaster/README.md

 Both full-duplex and half-duplex RS232/485 transceivers are supported.
 Callback functions are provided to toggle Data Enable (DE) and Receiver Enable (/RE) pins.

-## Uploading Sketches
-Arduinos prior to the Mega have one serial port which must be connected to USB (FTDI) for uploading sketches and to the RS232/485 device/network for running sketches.
-You will need to disconnect pin 0 (RX) while uploading sketches.
-After a successful upload, you can reconnect pin 0.

-## Hardware
-This library has been tested with an Arduino [Duemilanove](http://www.arduino.cc/en/Main/ArduinoBoardDuemilanove), PHOENIX CONTACT [nanoLine](https://www.phoenixcontact.com/online/portal/us?1dmy&urile=wcm%3apath%3a/usen/web/main/products/subcategory_pages/standard_logic_modules_p-21-03-03/3329dd38-7c6a-46e1-8260-b9208235d6fe/3329dd38-7c6a-46e1-8260-b9208235d6fe) controller, connected via RS485 using a Maxim [MAX488EPA](http://www.maxim-ic.com/quick_view2.cfm/qv_pk/1111) transceiver.

 ## Installation

 #### Library Manager